 Her student, tenor Juan de Leon, made his Metropolitan Opera debut in October 2013 and performs all over the world.
 Other Dupuy students have recently won regional Metropolitan Opera auditions and are apprentices at Santa Fe Opera, Glimmerglass, Wolf Trap, Chautauqua, Des Moines, Opera North and Los Angeles Opera.
-Dupuy also is the liaison and founder of the Emerging Artist Program, a partnership for SMU graduate students and the Dallas Opera.
+Dupuy also is the liaison and founder of the partnership for SMU graduate students with the Dallas Opera Educational Outreach for performances in schools and community centers in the Metroplex.
+These young professionals are also in master classes with singers at The Dallas Opera, including Lucas Meachem and Laura Claycomb.

 Dupuy is in demand throughout the United States as a teacher of master classes.
 In spring 2016, she produced a workshop, “Strategies for Performing Contemporary Music,” for the Los Angeles NATS chapter on the campus of Loyola Marymount University.
 In 2010, she produced a symposium prior to the opening of the opera Moby Dick by Jake Heggie at the Winspear Opera House in partnership with The Dallas Opera, Meadows School of the Arts and the Texas Book Festival.

-As a member of the company of Dallas-based “Voices of Change,” Dupuy performed songs and arias of Bernstein in October 2018 and Ravel’s Chanson madécasses in January 2017.
-She will return to the Georgetown Festival of the Arts in early June 2019, performing songs of Beethoven.
+As a member of the company of Dallas-based “Voices of Change,” Dupuy performed songs and arias of Bernstein in October 2018 and Ravel’s Chanson Madécasses in January 2017.
+She will return to the Georgetown Festival of the Arts in early spring ‘22, performing songs of Copland.